 Ardbeg has a Visitor Centre which incorporates the Old Kiln Café, which has built up a considerable reputation amongst both locals and visitors.
-The distillery is open for visitors: November to March, Monday to Friday, 9.30am - 5pm; April to October 7 day opening.
+The distillery is open for visitors: November to March, Monday to Friday, 10:00 - 16:30; weekends in summer, check website for details.
 Best to call ahead for tours, particularly in high summer.
-Last orders for the Café are at 4.00pm.
+Last orders for the Café are at 15:45.

-Tours cost £5.
-Full Range Tour £15 - taste all the Ardbegs; Deconstructing the Dram (with Warehouse 3 Tasting) £35; Ardbeg across the Decades (with Sounds) £35; Walk to the Water Source - with drams along the way - when it's not too wet! £35; there may be other special tours - especially in 2015 for the 200th anniversary Timings vary during the year, so check the website.
+Tours cost £6.
+Full Range Tour £20 - taste all the Ardbegs; Arbig Tasting and Tour (with Warehouse 3 Tasting) £40; Tasting the Peaty Path to Maturity (no Tour) £30; Bog Off Walk to the Water Source - with drams along the way - when it's not too wet! £50; there may be other special tours.
+Timings vary during the year, so check the website.

 Ardbeg is the last of the three distilleries in quick succession on the road out of Port Ellen - often referred to as the Kildalton distilleries, all renowned for peated whisky.